 The diaphragm consists of muscle fibers and a noncontractile central tendon (Fig. 127-1).
 Its muscle fibers originate from the lumbar spine posteriorly via the external and internal arcuate ligaments, the lower six ribs bilaterally, and the xiphisternum anteriorly.
 The muscle fibers curve upward and form an aponeurotic sheath known as the central tendon of the diaphragm, which serves as the insertion.
 The muscle fibers and tendons that comprise the diaphragm are arranged in a crossing pattern and are covered by thin layers of pleura and peritoneum.
 The diaphragm is the major muscle involved in ventilation, and it serves to divide the thoracic and abdominal compartments.
 The organ has several distinct apertures, through which a number of structures pass, including the vena cava, aorta, and esophagus.
 The apertures are usually sealed with thin layers of tissue that prevent communication between the thoracic cavity and the peritoneal cavity (Fig. 127-2).
 Each of the apertures, along with the multiple areas of fusion that occur during normal embryologic development, offers a potential site for visceral herniation.

-The muscle fibers of the diaphragm originate from the posterior lumbar spine (arcuate ligaments) and curve upward to form an aponeurotic sheath known as the ...
+The muscle fibers of the diaphragm originate from the posterior lumbar spine (arcuate ligaments) and curve upward to form an aponeurotic sheath known as the central ...